IPS-Eye-White

 The Old Testament books of 2 Kings 18-19 and Isaiah 36-37 do not quite agree with all the details of the prism.
 2 Kings 18:14-16 says the king of Assyria required three hundred talents of silver and thirty talents of gold from the Judean king and that Hezekiah gave him all the silver in the house of the Lord, and in his own treasuries along with the gold from the doors of the temple etc.

+Because the Bible records the tribute as only 300 talents of silver, while Sennacherib mentioned 800 talents of silver it is assumed that the Biblical accounts are fabricated.
 Considering how the siege in Jerusalem turned out, it would not be surprising if Sennacherib inflated how much tribute he was paid.
 On the other hand, it is entirely possible that the number 300 in the Bible was incorrectly copied.
 See Scribal Error

-Does Archaeology Support the Bible?
-And Archaeology, the Bible, and the Leap of Faith
+Also See Archaeology, the Bible, and the Leap of Faith

 Archaeological Accuracy of The Book of Mormon